 Engineering processes and methods |

 PubMed is one of the best resources for biomedical research.
-Scopus and Web of Science are broader in subject but as citation indexes can help you when searching for research on any scholarly topic.
+Scopus and Web of Science are broader citation indexes and can help you when researching many scholarly topics.

 Search by keyword or your program to find the right database for your research.